mcbut/MinecraftBut/README.md

 A Minecraft Plugin for youtubers such as BajanCandian, Skeppy, BadBoyHalo, A6D The youtubers will spawn in a small world with the option to apply multiple different senerarios

+## Versions
+Mainly we support 1.8 & 1.14, versions in between are up in the air in terms of bugginess

 ## Videos
 [Skeppy's video, Lava is rising - 462,081 views](https://www.youtube.com/watch?v=0dvbqzXiA_o)
 [Skeppy's video, Water is rising - 273,000 views](https://www.youtube.com/watch?v=Kcul2iXfPDY)